ARGENTINA: ECONOMIC AND POLITICAL PERSPECTIVES

 Minister of Energy and Mining, Argentina

-Juan José Aranguren is the minister of energy and mining of Argentina.
-Previously, he served as president of Shell Argentina Petroleum Company.
-He held several positions in Shell before becoming minister, from technical auditor in the Dock Sud refinery to economist at the Shell refinery in Geelong, Australia, as well as a number of managerial positions in Shell’s commercial wing in Latin America and Africa.
-In 1997, he was appointed vice president for supplies and marketing and in 2000, he became vice president for the automobile market for Southern Cone countries.
+Juan José Aranguren has been Argentina’s minister of energy and mining since December 2015.
+Previously, he served as president of Shell Argentina.
+He held several positions in Shell, from technical auditor in the Dock Sud refinery to economist at the Shell refinery in Geelong, Australia, as well as a number of managerial positions in Shell’s commercial wing in Latin America and Africa.
+In 1997, he was appointed vice president for supplies and marketing, and in 2000 he became vice president for the automobile market for the Southern Cone countries.

 National Deputy, Argentina (Frente Renovador)